milovanpms/gvs/docs/gvs.md

 ### Axes of Stimulation

-The binaural bipolar montage primarily induce a sensation of **roll**: a lateral tilt to the left or right, as if leaning toward one shoulder.
+The binaural bipolar montage primarily induces a sensation of **roll**: a lateral tilt to the left or right, as if leaning toward one shoulder.
 This is the main useful effect for balance perturbation applications like this project.
 A small **yaw** component (a sensation of rotating on oneself) is also produced, as a side effect of the geometry of the semicircular canals in the skull, which are not perfectly aligned with the stimulation axis.

 <p align="center">
   <img src="../assets/axis.png" width="400" />